 - Young Adult Services at the CMHC Young Adult Service

 Placement at one of CMHC’s clinical treatment units, such as the CMHC Inpatient Unit, CMHC Outpatient Service - 34 Park Street, the Forensic Drug Diversion Clinic, the Hispanic Clinic, the Substance Abuse Treatment Unit, the West Haven Mental Health Clinic, and the Young Adult Service, provides interns with the opportunity for enhancing clinical skills through supervised treatment and assessment.

 Depending on the placement site, interns work with children, adolescents, adults, couples, families, or groups in treatment and have the opportunity to work with individuals who have a range of psychiatric diagnoses, including primary or co-occurring addiction disorders.

 Training in neuropsychological and comprehensive psychological assessment and consultation, with special emphasis on neuropsychology, is offered through placement in the Neuropsychological & Psychological Assessment Service.
 This placement also includes assessment experience in the CMHC Acute Inpatient Unit.

-Training at The Consultation Center provides an opportunity for work focused on a range of community-based services, including prevention, organizational and systems consultation, program evaluation, and staff development training, as well as related prevention, program evaluation, and services research.
+Training at The Consultation Center provides an opportunity for work focused on a range of community-based services, including prevention, health education and promotion, organizational and systems consultation, program evaluation, and staff development training, as well as related prevention, program evaluation, and services research.